szermatt/mistty/docs/source/shells.rst

-Recent versions of :program:`bash` already send the current directory when they detects that it's called from Emacs with :code:`TERM=eterm-color`, so as long as you don't want TRAMP remote paths, you don't have to do anything.
+Recent versions of :program:`bash` already send the current directory when they detects that it's called from Emacs with :code:`TERM=eterm-color`.
+This works fine for local shell as well as remote shells run with TRAMP.

-If you do want to use TRAMP remote paths, extend your prompt to send out an OSC7 sequence to have :program:`bash` send the current directory and hostname to MisTTY.
+If you ssh into a host from an existing MisTTY buffer, however, :program:`bash` will not send the remote directory.
+If you want this use case to work, extend your prompt to send out an OSC7 sequence to have :program:`bash` send the current directory and hostname to MisTTY.

 To do that, you might add the following to :file:`~/.bashrc`: